Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Monitors For Xbox Series S - Spring 2024 Reviews
+The 5 Best Monitors For Xbox Series S - Fall 2024

 Best Xbox Series S Monitors

 There are a few things to consider when looking for a monitor, like your budget and the monitor's gaming performance.
-Something with a fast response time results in crisp motion, and you'll also want something with low input lag for a responsive feel, but most monitors have low input lag.
-The Series S also supports VRR technology to reduce screen tearing, so it's important to get a monitor that works with the console's VRR format, but that's the case with most monitors anyway.
-Another thing to note is that because the Xbox only supports HDR with a 4k signal, 1440p monitors that can downscale a 4k signal let you play HDR games.
+Something with a fast response time results in crisp motion, and you'll also want low input lag for a responsive feel, but most monitors have low input lag.
+Most monitors also have VRR support that works with the Xbox to reduce screen tearing.

 1. Best Monitor For Xbox Series S